Most parks, natural areas and open spaces damaged during the 2013 Big Thompson Flood have re-opened.

 |DANGER ZONES! - Due to The September 2013 Flood|

-These signs may be posted at areas which are in the flood zone and are not accessible:
+These signs may be posted at areas in the flood zone that are not currently open to the public:

 DUE TO UNSAFE CONDITIONS and RECONSTRUCTION,

 The flood completely destroyed the south side of the Mountain Park.
-Because of the damage in the park areas, we do not anticipate there will be any public use of the site until 2017.
-For more information please visit our Vietstenz-Smith Mountain Park webpage HERE.
+Because of the damage, this site is currently closed for reconstruction.
+For more information please visit our Viestenz-Smith Mountain Park webpage HERE.

 9 Months After - June 2014